-Other games that will launch during 2017 include Mario Kart 8 Deluxe, Splatoon 2, Super Mario Odyssey and ARMS.
+Other games that will launch during 2017 include Mario Kart 8 Deluxe, Splatoon 2, Super Mario Odyssey and motion beat-em-up Arms.

-We've had a chance to play some of these new titles, so for a closer look at some of these games, take a jump over to read in more details about that experience.
+We've had a chance to play some of these new titles, so you can head to the below for a closer look at some of them:

 - Zelda Breath of the Wild on Nintendo Switch preview: Prepare to lose your breath

 - Super Bomberman R preview: A sparkling retro gem for the Nintendo Switch